 - Plan is revisited every 6 months

-What would lead someone to seeking CCS service?
+What would lead someone to seek CCS service?

 - Homelessness (loss of employment, displaced by family/ friends, abusive relationships, poor communication/ independent living skills)